Ghummun/osticket-help-desk-lab/README.md

 ## Key takeaways

 This project covers the day-to-day reality of a help desk role: standing up the tools IT teams rely on, organizing tickets by department and priority, and working through real support scenarios from intake to resolution.
-Combined with the Combined with the [Active Directory home lab](https://github.com/Ghummun/active-directory-home-lab), this project..., this project demonstrates both sides of help desk work — managing the directory and accounts users depend on, and managing the support requests that come in when something goes wrong.
+Combined with the [Active Directory home lab](https://github.com/Ghummun/active-directory-home-lab), this project demonstrates both sides of help desk work — managing the directory and accounts users depend on, and managing the support requests that come in when something goes wrong.
 ## Tools used

 - Microsoft Azure (Free Tier)